wp-plugins/teachpress/readme.txt

 = Features: =
 * BibTeX compatible publication management
-* Course management with enrollment system
+* Course management with integrated enrollment system
-* Student management
+* BibTeX import for publication entries
-* Import and export function for publications (BibTeX format)
+* BibTeX and RTF export for publication entries
-* xls/csv-export for course lists
+* XLS/CSV export for course lists
-* RSS-feed for publicaitons
+* RSS feed for publications
 * Widget for displaying books in the sidebar
 * Many shortcodes for an easy using of publication lists, enrollments and course overviews